 Lightning is powerful and unpredictable.
-Depending on how close lightning strikes, damage is unavoidable.
-However, there are precautions you can take that might allow your appliances and electronics to weather the storms.
+Depending on how close it strikes, damage is unavoidable.
+However, New-Mac Electric provides for a monthly lease a layer of protection that might help your major appliances to weather the storms.